wintermeyer/www.wintermeyer-consulting.de/readme.md

+This is the [Jekyll](https://jekyllrb.com) project for the homepage of Wintermeyer Consulting.

 # Setup

-Have a look into .tool-versions and install the needed versions of Ruby and Node.
+Have a look into `.tool-versions` and install the needed versions of Ruby and Node.

 - `bundle`